 Ensuring use of the latest form is quite straightforward: the most-current Form I-9 has the date “11/14/2016” printed at the bottom left of each page, and can be downloaded from the CIS website by following this link: https://www.uscis.gov/i-9.

 Lastly, CIS’ rules for storage and retention of Forms I-9 have not changed, so employers should continue to follow those procedures for all previous and future forms.

 PLDO will continue to monitor and report on news and information to support your organization.
-For further information on this issue or other business and employment law matters, contact attorneys Joel K. Goloskie and William E. O’Gara at 401-824-5100 or email [email protected] and [email protected].
+For further information on this issue or other business and employment law matters, contact attorneys Joel K. Goloskie and William E. O’Gara at or email and .
 We welcome your comments, questions and suggestions.